 Diamond Bowling Plaza 34 Le Duan, District 1 Ho Chi Minh City

-An escape room, also known as an “escape game” is a physical adventure game in which players solve a series of puzzles and riddles using clues, hints, and strategy to complete the objectives at hand.
+An escape room, also known as an “escape game”, is a physical adventure game in which players solve puzzles and riddles using clues, hints, and strategy to complete the objectives.

-Escape rooms may consist of a large, single room, or span multiple rooms.
-Players are given a set time limit to unveil the secret plot which is hidden within the rooms.
-If your teen likes this stuff it is definitely one of the top things to do in Bangkok with teenagers.
+Players are given a set time limit to unveil the secret plot hidden within the rooms.
+If your teen likes this stuff, it is one of the top things to do in Saigon with teenagers.

 The Escape Hunt Experience – 2nd Floor, Number 60-62 Cach Mang Thang 8 Street, Ward 6, District 3, Ho Chi Minh City 0084, Vietnam +84 8 6290 8698